-For generating high frequency signal, microwave sources are needed because of high Larmor frequencies (tens of gigahertz).
-For this purpose signal generator SMF100A from Rohde and Schwarz will be used, controlled also from the python measurement application.
+For generating such high frequency signals, microwave sources are needed because of high Larmor frequencies (tens of gigahertz write what frequencies we are aiming at).
+For this purpose a signal generator SMF100A from Rohde and Schwarz will be used, controlled also from the python measurement application.

 Described technique for spin rotation is called electron-dipole spin resonance (EDSR) [11].
+Not really you have described the g-tensor modulation technique.
+Also the is a logical gap.
+This sentence needs to be incorporated smoothly in the text.